luke-ray/smartsheet_replace-sheet-content-python/README.md

 # smartsheet_replace-sheet-content-python
+Read below and test this code before working on valuable data!

 This is Python application to update a sheet in Smartsheet using an Excel file.
-I'm new to Python, but I wrote this to be simple to run--you should be able to get going by just updating the global variables, but read below before you start.
+I'm new to Python, but I wrote this to be simple to run--you should be able to get going by updating three global variables (API_TOKEN, SHEET_ID, and EXCEL_FILEPATH).
+However, read below before you start.
+I use this to create and update databases in Smartsheet, not to load information directly into pretty pages.
+I source the data from my databases in my pretty pages.
+If you're just getting started, I strongly recommend loading data as strings (as this code is natively written) with null values in all your Excel blank cells.
+It is easier to use helper columns in Smartsheet to clean the data than it is to figure out how to write code to clean the data.

+But you be you :)

 Summary Notes:
   - code deletes all current content from the sheet (preserving the headers) and updates with the content from the Excel file